Legal Advice for Criminal Rights — 115 results

 Prosecutors are using song and rap lyrics as incriminating statements or confessions and creating a chilling effect on artistic license and the creative process.
 The Issue In the New York... more

-Written by attorney Caryn S. Fennell, over 2 years ago.
+Written by attorney Caryn S. Fennell, about 3 years ago.

 YOUR CONSTITUTIONAL CRIMINAL RIGHTS